 Following the introduction, Anne Moltes and Sina Zintzmeyer, Interpeace’s Regional Coordinators for West Africa, introduced the work of the different partner teams in the region and elaborated on Interpeace’s peacebuilding methodology.

 “We’ve been supporting peacebuilding initiatives in West Africa since 2006 and this opening is the result of intense work and today marks an important step in Interpeace’s history,” marked Sina in her presentation.

-The Regional Office for West Africa supports Interpeace’s peacebuilding initiatives in Côte d’Ivoire, Guinea-Bissau, Liberia and Mali where it works closely with local partner teams and supports them in their quest for sustainable peace.
+The Regional Office for West Africa supports Interpeace’s peacebuilding initiatives in Côte d’Ivoire, Guinea-Bissau, Liberia et Mali where it works closely with local partner teams and supports them in their quest for sustainable peace.

 A regional presence in Côte d’Ivoire

 “We welcome Interpeace’s Regional Office for West Africa with open arms in Côte d’Ivoire and we appreciate Interpeace’s support in reconciling Ivorians between each other and in assisting them in finding solutions to peacebuilding,” states M. Coulibaly Famoussa, Chief of Cabinet of the Ministry of State, Ministry of Planning and Development.

 He adds: “The Minister of State, Minister of Planning and Development and the government and its development partners thank Interpeace for the quality of their recent research that is based on a truly original methodology: participatory action research.”

 Jerry McCann, Interpeace’s Deputy Director-General, Operations, adds: “We met wonderful people in Côte d’Ivoire that supported us in setting up the office.”
 Interpeace’s efforts to set up a regional presence in Côte d’Ivoire have been received positively by the Ivorian authorities also based on Interpeace’s peacebuilding work in the country.